flavioguzman/drug-guides/Fluoxetine.md

 * Animal studies reveal that:
 	* Fluoxetine inhibits the serotonin transporter protein (SERT).
-		* Potent serotonin uptake inhibitor
+		* Fluoxetine is a potent serotonin uptake inhibitor.
 	* At higher concentrations, fluoxetine inhibits 5HT2C receptors. [^Pälvimäki]
 		* This may mediate increased synaptic norepinephrine and dopamine in the prefrontal cortex.	[^Bymaster]
 * Potential clinical implications: